It Matters If You Win, Too

 Pocock paused and looked up at Joe.
 ‘If you don’t like some fellow in the boat, Joe, you have to learn to like him.
 It has to matter to you whether he wins the race, not just whether you do.’”

-If we don’t like some fellow disciple in the boat, we have to learn to like them anyway, enough to care about their well-being, their journey, their heart.
+If we’re not fond of some fellow passenger in the boat, we can still care about their well-being, their journey, their heart.

-It has to matter to us whether others win the race, not just whether we do.
+Can we let it matter to us whether others win the race, too, not just whether we do?

 * * *